- Grizzly bears can stand around 8 feet tall and weigh about 900 pounds.

 Compared to the grizzly bear, Kodiaks have a larger bone and muscle frame.
 The islands in the Kodiak Archipelago off the coast of Alaska are where Kodiak bears live in the wild.
 Unlike grizzly bears, Kodiaks are more social and sometimes group together in feeding areas.

-Polar bears generally weigh between 330 lbs to 1,300 lbs, with males being the largest.
-The largest polar bears live in the coldest regions of the Arctic and are massive, with the biggest ever recorded weighing 2,209 lbs and getting near 12 feet tall.
-On average, polar bears are usually between 6.5 to 8.3 feet tall.
+Polar bears generally weigh between 600 lbs to 1,500 lbs, with males being larger.
+The largest polar bears live in the coldest regions of the Arctic and are massive, with the biggest ever recorded weighing 2,209 pounds and getting near 12 feet tall.
+On average, polar bears are between 6.5 to 10 feet tall, standing up.
 Polar bears survive mainly off a carnivorous diet, mainly eating seals.

 3. Giant Short-faced Bear (Arctodus simus)